dariopellegrini/kdone-website/index.md

 ```

 ### Configuration
- The simplest KDone configuration needs a model to represent database data.
+ The simplest KDone configuration needs a model to represent database's data.
 It is suggested that this model inherits from Identifiable class, in order to have automatically managed MongoDB _id property.

 ```kotlin
 data class Game(